 50 Tools for Effective Inbound Marketing: The Best and the Overlooked

 Inbound marketing is now king.
-Most small businesses already implement it religiously: SEO, blogging, social media marketing.
-They’re all part of inbound strategy, and you may already be using inbound marketing tools.
+Most small businesses already implement it religiously: SEO, blogging, and social media marketing.
+They’re all part of an inbound strategy, and you may already be using inbound marketing tools.
 If not, here’s a roundup of the best and the obscure.

 Inbound marketing by itself is not a tool– it’s a strategy.
 It’s something you do.
 It’s not a tool that you set up and leave to work by itself, like marketing automation tools.

 Inbound marketing takes care of the top of your conversion funnel: attracting leads.
 It creates brand awareness and attracts new clients, and gives your audience exactly what answers they are searching for.

 It’s the age of instant information gratification.
 If you don’t offer information, you’ll be left behind.

 Consumers now consume content rather than ads.
 They research specs, pricing, and reviews.
 They share what they find.
 They compare and generate content of their own.
 When they do, can they link to something YOU created?

 That’s what inbound marketing is.
 It attracts and generates leads through the valuable content you put out there.

 Any marketing automation you put in place then moves the leads toward sales and conversion.

 Yes, when you’ve done a good job with your inbound marketing, you CAN nurture leads in your sleep, but it takes time and more tools and work to turn those leads into sales.